abdulmedzid/Vrime/README.md

 ## Screens

 ### Home
 Home screen with current and future weather data for the selected location.
-It has a dynamic background depending on the time of day and type of weather.<br/>
+It has a dynamic background depending on the time of day and type of weather.
+<br/><br/>
 <img src="./app/sampledata/home.png" width="30%" height="30%">
 &ensp;
 <img src="./app/sampledata/home_night.png" width="30%" height="30%">